Topics Map > Informed Consent > Guidance

 Model Language: A member of this research team has a personal interest in or might profit financially from the results of this study.
 This is called a “conflict of interest.”
-Describe nature of conflict, e.g.,[A member of the research team owns the company sponsoring the study OR owns or licenses technology used on the study].
-The University of Wisconsin-Madison has rules to manage conflicts of interest that help protect study participants and the quality of the data collected.
-Include if person’s role on the study is limited: One way UW-Madison manages conflicts is to limit the role that a researcher with a conflict can have on a study, such as not allowing a person with a conflict to obtain informed consent or recruit potential subjects.
-The conflict of interest may affect whether you want to take part in this study.
+The University of Wisconsin-Madison manages conflicts of interest so that they do not affect study participants or the quality of the data collected.
+Include if person’s role on the study is limited: Researchers with a conflict are not allowed to obtain informed consent or recruit potential subjects.
+We are telling you about the conflict of interest in case it affects whether you want to take part in this study.

 Model Language: For studies targeting UW students: If you decide not to take part in the study, or if you choose to leave the study, your choice will not affect your class standing at the University of Wisconsin-Madison.
 No matter what decision you make, and even if your decision changes, there will be no penalty to you.
 You will not lose any legal rights.
 For studies targeting UW employees: If you decide not to take part in the study, or if you choose to leave the study, your choice will not affect your employment at the University of Wisconsin-Madison, any organizations affiliated with UW-Madison, or UW Health.
 If you receive health care from UW Health, if you decide not to take part in the study, or if you choose to leave the study, your choice will not affect your care through UW Health.
 No matter what decision you make, and even if your decision changes, there will be no penalty to you.
 You will not lose any legal rights.